 - There are no policy propagation requirements.
 Enforcement of policies is always local to the host and with no dependencies with the rest of the system.
 This helps our solution scale tremendously.

-For some time, Aporeto have been the lone voices educating the market on why these principals are fundamental to solving security for cloud native applications.
+For some time, Aporeto has been the lone voices educating the market on why these principals are fundamental to solving security for cloud native applications.
 It is an exciting leap forward to have Google share similar observations and amplify this message.
 If you would like to learn more about this topic and how Aporeto offers these capabilities, please register for our webinar here.
 We look forward to seeing you on the 8th of February to learn more!